 The Scientific Management Review Board (SMRB) was established under the National Institutes of Health (NIH) Reform Act of 2006 to advise the NIH Director and other appropriate officials on the use of certain organizational authorities reaffirmed under the same act.
 In October 2011, the SMRB was charged by NIH Director Francis Collins with recommending strategies for how NIH can optimize its utilization of the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs in ways that advance the NIH mission.
-In addressing this charge, the SMRB was asked to consider how NIH can support the SBIR/STTR programs in ways that encourage biomedical innovation from small businesses that align with NIH priorities, fund quality proposals yielding the greatest potential for successful commercialization, and leverage existing NIH resources and expertise to enable the success of its grantees.
-In response to the charge, the SMRB assembled the SBIR/STTR Working Group to conduct extensive consultations, evaluate the programs, and report their findings and recommendations to the full SMRB.
+In addressing this charge, the SMRB was asked to consider how NIH can support the SBIR/STTR programs in ways that encourage small businesses to engage in biomedical innovations that align with NIH priorities, fund quality proposals yielding the greatest potential for successful commercialization, and leverage existing NIH resources and expertise to enable the SBIR/STTR Working Group to conduct extensive consultations, evaluate the programs, and report their findings and recommendations to the full SMRB.

-Over the course of its deliberations and consultations with experts and stakeholders in the SBIR/STTR programs and commercialization of biomedical products, the SBIR/STTR Working Group identified three primary areas in which the programs should be improved.
+Over the course of its deliberations and consultations with experts and stakeholders in the SBIR/STTR programs and the commercialization of biomedical products, the SBIR/STTR Working Group identified three primary areas in which the programs should be improved.
 First, the programs should be streamlined to reduce delays in the application, review, and award processes.
 Second, the programs should place greater emphasis on the selection and support of projects with a high likelihood of commercial success.
-Third, NIH should increase communication and collaborative efforts across the Institutes and Centers (ICs) in order to share lessons learned and leverage existing resources and expertise.
+Third, NIH should increase communication and collaborative efforts across the Institutes and Centers in order to share lessons learned and leverage existing resources and expertise.
 The SBIR/STTR Working Group proposed a number of approaches that could be used to achieve these three goals, and these proposals are described in the following report.